-• US - Beginner Valve Closure.imp
+US - Beginner - Valve Closure.imp

-To start AFT Impulse, click Start on the Windows taskbar and open AFT Impulse 9.
+➤To start AFT Impulse, click Start on the Windows taskbar and open AFT Impulse 10.
 (This refers to the standard menu items created by setup.
 You may have chosen to specify a different menu item).

 As Impulse is started, the Impulse Startup Window, as shown in Figure 1 appears and provides you with several options before you start building a model.
 You can open a model that was recently worked on or browse to a different Impulse file or the Impulse Example files.
 If the Impulse SSL or PFA add-on module is owned, it can be activated here.
 The Unit System can also be specified to use US Only, Metric Only, Both with US Defaults, or Both with Metric Defaults and they can be set as the user default at this time as well.
 You can also set the working fluid to AFT Standard Water (liquid) or another recently used AFT fluid.
 You can click the link to Check for Latest Release to go to the AFT website to see if you have the latest release of AFT Impulse.
-You can also Subscribe to Receive Notifications of when product maintenance releases are available, receive the AFT newsletter, etc. Finally, you can open the PDF Quick Start Guide, Video Tutorials, the AFT Impulse Help File or Example Help File.
+You can also Subscribe to Receive Notifications of when product maintenance releases are available, receive the AFT newsletter, etc. Finally, you can select from several options available in our Learning Center.